Brazilian coffee cycle

 Coffee had been brought to Brazil in 1727, but was never produced in large scale, being cultivated mostly for domestic consumption.
 Its production lagged far behind that of other products.
 Coffee's rise was only due to a favorable internal and external scenario that made its cultivation advantageous.

 Coffee production developed rapidly throughout the 19th century, so that by the 1850s it was responsible for almost half of Brazil's exports.
-The center-south region of the country was chosen for the plantations because it offered the most appropriate weather conditions and the most suitable soil, according to the needs of the coffee plant.
+The Southeast region of the country was chosen for the plantations because it offered the most appropriate weather conditions and the most suitable soil, according to the needs of the coffee plant.
 The first large cultivated region was the Paraíba Valley, and the work in the plantations was done with slave labor.
 With the decline of production in this region, it shifted to the west of São Paulo, where it found its second great cultivation area.
 At this point free labor, especially that of European immigrants (mostly Italians) who were arriving in large numbers in Brazil in the late 19th and early 20th centuries, had replaced slave labor.

 The coffee cycle left deep marks in the country, and its consequences are still perceptible today.
 It was during the coffee cycle that the state of São Paulo achieved the political and economic primacy it has today.
 Coffee also gave a strong impulse to industrialization, railroad construction and urbanization.

-Antecedents
+Background

 Mining decline and economic crisis

 In the first two centuries of the colonial period, Brazil had an exclusively agricultural economy, and there was always one major product that was the center of the economy.
 This was the case during the cycle of brazilwood, sugar and cotton.
 This scenario only changed in the 18th century with the discovery of gold and diamonds, initiating the so-called gold cycle.
 From then on, agriculture lost the importance it had.
 Although it was not an agricultural product, the same pattern was evident – gold became the main product of the colonial economy, until its decline.
 This occurred in the second half of the 18th century, a period that became known as the "agricultural renaissance".
 The same products as before were planted again, except for coffee, which in the first two centuries did not even exist in Brazil.
 This return to agriculture occurred mainly for the following reasons: